INTO George Mason University and the Ángel Cabrera Global Center

 This course is graded on the Graduate Regular scale.

-EAP 507: Graduate Communication in the Disciplines II.
+EAP 507: Advanced Graduate Communication Across the Disciplines.
 3-4 credits.

-The second course in a series that helps students develop strategies for completing research-based writing and presentations in their field.
-Students will review rhetorical structures and organizational strategies common to US scholarly communications generally and in their particular field.
-Students will also practice strategies at sentence and discourse levels to increase the clarity, precision, and appropriateness of their communication skills.
+Students develop strategies for completing research-based writing and presentations in their field.
+Students review rhetorical structures and organizational strategies common to US scholarly communications generally and in their particular field.
+Students also review and practice strategies at sentence and discourse levels to increase the clarity, precision, and appropriateness of their communication skills.
+Group instruction will be supplemented by one-on-one conferencing as students complete a major graduate-level project.
+Notes: This course may not count towards academic degree requirements at the graduate level without permission from the academic dean/director.
+Offered by INTO Mason.
+May not be repeated for credit.
 Offered by INTO Mason.
 May not be repeated for credit.

 Recommended Prerequisite: EAP 506.